ptrsym/AssignmentOne/AssignmentOne/ReadMe.md

 02/04/23

-lots of research on delete options, swipe options etc. implemented a .swipeActions closure to delete days from masterview but not updating the view perfectly
+lots of research on delete options, swipe options etc. implemented delete option in masterview using .onDelete - had to add an observedobject wrapper to the masterview to allow changes to persist between states